molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Force Field Calculations
 ==========================

+Force fields are computational methods that estimate the forces between atoms within molecules and also between molecules.
+Since they allow for a computationally inexpensive, but nevertheless relatively accurate calculation of the potential energy of a system of atoms, they are essential for many tasks in the field of molecular modeling such as conformer generation and molecular dynamics (MD) simulations.
-Force fields are mathematical models used to predict the molecular mechanics of molecules.
-They are essential in molecular modeling, helping to estimate the spatial arrangement of atoms in a molecule, their potential energy, and other properties.
-One of the widely recognized force fields is the Merck Molecular Force Field (MMFF94).
-It is designed to be applicable to a broad range of molecules, making it versatile for various computational chemistry tasks.
+One of the widely recognized force fields is the *Merck Molecular Force Field* (MMFF94) :cite:`https://doi.org/10.1002/(SICI)1096-987X(199604)17:5/6<490::AID-JCC1>3.0.CO;2-P` which has been designed to be applicable to a broad range of organic molecules and thus found widespread use.

 Calculation of MMFF94 atom charges
 ----------------------------------

-The MMFF94 force field, in particular, provides a method to calculate partial atomic charges, which can be crucial in understanding the electrostatic interactions of a molecule.
+The MMFF94 force field provides a method and associated parameter set for the calculation of partial atomic charges.
+They are not only crucial for the estimation of intra- and intermolecular electrostatic interactions but can also be used, e.g., as atom descriptors for ML-based model building.

 The following code snippet calculates and outputs the MMFF94 charges of the atoms for a given list of molecules: